schulze61/erdos_baseball_project/README.md

   <img src="https://github.com/schulze61/erdos_baseball_project/blob/main/Heat%20Map%20for%20Epsilon.png" style="background-color:white;"/>
 </p>

 As there appeared to be this boundary where the Brier score was lower, we decided to run a full simulation for the extreme values of  $\epsilon_1$ and $\epsilon_2$ and different simulation methods to determine what will be the optimal choices.
 We also noted that there appeared to be small patches that appeared to be better in this region; however, we chose to disregard this as we created this heat map using smaller simulations.
-From this, we determined that the optimal value where $\epsilon_1 = 1$ and $\epsilon_2 = $.
+From many simulations, we found that there was not a significant change in the Brier score for different choices of $\epsilon_1$ and $\epsilon_2$ under the line.
+Thus, we settled upon the choice that $\epsilon_1=1.5$ and $\epsilon_2 = .5$.

 We will now go into our different methods of simulation and which we took to be the most optimal.